 Days 1-2 — Depart the U.S. for Toulouse

 Upon arrival, enjoy the afternoon at leisure, then gather for a welcome dinner.
 (D)Day 3 — Toulouse and Carcassonne

-Tour the caves at Lascaux II, the reproductions of the original prehistoric cave paintings found nearby.
-After lunch at a charming local inn, take a lovely cruise along the Dordogne River passing cliff-top castles and fortified medieval towns.
-The next morning is at leisure to explore this charming town, then travel to Rocamadour, a revered pilgrimage site and medieval village that clings almost impossibly to a sheer limestone cliff.
-Enjoy a leisurely walking tour here, then enjoy an exclusive visit to Chateau des Milandes, the former residence of Josephine Baker.Day 7-8 — Saumur
+Tour the caves at Lascaux II, a fascinating reproduction of the original prehistoric cave paintings found nearby.
+After lunch at a charming local inn, visit to Château des Milandes, the former residence of Josephine Baker, before returning to Sarlat.
+Dinner is at the hotel this evening.
+The next morning is at leisure to explore this lovely town, then travel to Rocamadour, a revered pilgrimage site and medieval village that clings almost impossibly to a sheer limestone cliff.
+Enjoy a walking tour and lunch on your own here, then take a leisurely cruise along the Dordogne River, life-blood of this fertile region and redolent with history.
+As you pass cliff-top castles and fortified medieval towns, the history of Aquitaine truly comes to mind, particularly the 12th-century reign of Eleanor of Aquitaine.
+Return to Sarlat this evening.
+(2B,L,2D)Day 7-8 — Saumur

 .
 Enjoy lunch in the small market town of LeDorat on the way to Saumur, your base in the Loire Valley.
 The next morning is at leisure to explore this charming town, situated on the banks of the Loire River.
-In the afternoon, enjoy a special visit to Fontevraud Abbey, original resting place of Eleanor of Aquitaine, Henry II, and Richard the Lion Heart.
-(2B,L,D)Day 9 — Saumur and Chenonceau
+In the afternoon, enjoy a special visit to Fontevraud Abbey, original resting place of Eleanor of Aquitaine, King Henry II of England, and Richard the Lion Heart.
+(2B,L,D)Day 9 — Saumur and Chenonceaux

-Here in the Loire Valley's château region, England battled for control of France, Joan of Arc triumphed, and a great opulence reigned during the 16th century.
-Today, you’ll tour Chenonceau, the Renaissance masterpiece, which some consider to be the most romantic château.
+Here in the Loire Valley's châteaux region, England battled for control of France, Joan of Arc triumphed, and a great opulence reigned during the 16th century.
+Today, you’ll tour Chenonceau, the Renaissance masterpiece, considered one of the most romantic châteaux of all.
 After lunch at La Cave in Montlouis, visit Château Clos Lucé, where Leonardo da Vinci spent his final years.
 (B,L)Day 10 — Mont St. Michel

-, Normandy’s famed abbey that sits atop a 264-foot-high rock formation at the edge of the sea.
+, Normandy’s famed abbey that sits atop a 264-foot high rock formation at the edge of the sea.
 With a history equal to its dramatic setting, the abbey was constructed of granite which was hauled stone by stone from Brittany over a period of 500 years, from 1017 to 1521.
 Over the centuries, it was a hotbed of French nationalism and religion, and recently monks have returned to live and work here again.
 After a guided tour, enjoy free time to explore the small town surrounding the abbey.
 Early this evening, arrive in Crépon at your rustic 13th-century hostelry, the restored 35-room farmhouse Ferme de la Rançonniere, where you will dine on traditional regional cuisine.
 (B,D)Day 11 — Bayeux and Caen

 A poignant, inspiring day features the sites where Allied forces overcame overwhelming odds to alter the course of World War II.
 Visit Pointe du Hoc, where American Rangers scaled towering cliffs to establish a beachhead; Utah Beach; and Ste-Mère-Eglise, where the 82nd Airborne Division successfully parachuted on June 5, 1944.
 End the day at the American Cemetery overlooking Omaha Beach in Colleville.
 With its endless rows of white marble crosses and Stars of David, this moving site honors nearly 10,000 soldiers who are buried here.
 (B,L,D)Day 13 — Honfleur, Giverny, and Paris

 today, visit the picturesque port town of Honfleur, featuring colorful houses with slate-covered frontages.
 Continue to the village of Giverny to visit the home and gardens of Impressionist artist Claude Monet.
 Walk amid his gardens to see the familiar lily pond and Japanese footbridge of his paintings, and see his home, now restored to its original design.
 Arrive this evening in Paris at your well-located hotel near the Champs Elysees.
 (B)Day 14 — Paris

 A city tour of Paris provides an enchanting finale to your journey through France.
 View sites that bear historic and artistic significance, then the rest of the day is free to do as you wish before gathering for your farewell dinner.
 (B,D)Day 15 — Paris and the U.S.